Beeswax Candles: The Natural Alternative

 Read more →

-From beeswax candles and resource-saving ceramics
+From beeswax candles and ceramics

-From beeswax candles and resource-saving ceramics
+From beeswax candles and ceramics

 What does handmade pottery have in common with beeswax candles?
 Where does sustainability come into play?
 And what do the bees have to do with it?
 You can read that and much more here: The production of ceramic vessels and objects has an even longer tradition than that of beeswax candles.
 However, both have one thing in common: They are made of natural materials and are lovingly made by hand.
 Each piece is unique.
 Beeswax candles and handmade ceramics have been making a comeback for a number of years as sustainable, resource-saving commodities.
 Especially today against the background of increasing...